Connie Ludtke, R.N.

 The top misconception is that people think fibromyalgia isn't a real medical problem or that it is "all in your head."
 It's sometimes thought of as a "garbage-can diagnosis" — if doctors can't find anything else wrong with you, they say you have fibromyalgia.
-Being diagnosed with fibromyalgia does require that you meet specific criteria, including painful tender points above and below the waist on both sides of the body.

 Why does this misconception persist?